Password Hygiene

 You might say "But how can a hacker make several billion guesses per second?
 No one can type that fast, and besides, won't the website they're trying to break into limit the hacker to five or ten guesses?"

 Yes, that's true enough, but that's not how password cracking works.
 Password cracking is performed offline against a stolen database containing millions of usernames and passwords.
-Such offline attacks aren't affected by web server security that may limit you to five or so login attempts.
+Such offline attacks aren't affected by web server security that may limit you to just a few login attempts.

 It's beyond the scope of this article to go into the highly technical details of how, exactly, password crackers do their thing.
 Buy you can Google it for yourself -- be warned, that's a deep rabbit hole.